-- Cooperation agreement between the supervisory authorities concerned (the member states and the EU) and the supervisory authorities of the third country.
+- A cooperation agreement between the interested monitoring authorities (of the Member States and the EU) and the surveillance authorities of the third country.

 Other general conditions apply to combating money laundering and to increasing the cooperation in fiscal matters.
 In some cases, regulations on market access negatively affect Swiss undertakings, such as the obligation to establish a subsidiary branch in the EU.